 - Even if a person had such resources, he would be much better served to grow them through investment.
 Most significant investments—such as real estate, or interest in a business—limit the immediate availability of resources in the event of a loss.

-What Should We Know About Insurance?
+What Should We Know About Insurance 101?

 In other words, insurance is best viewed as a single component of an integrated financial plan.
 A well-organized set of insurance policies can free funds for more profitable investment, the returns from which can more than offset the cost of the insurance.
 Based on these considerations, a competent insurance agent or financial planner can assist you in choosing types and levels of insurance coverage that provide an optimal overall return, and the best possible financial security and stability for you and your family.
+Keep in mind these insurance 101 knowledge and help you make final decision.